ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ## Intro

-It seems that the `arcpy.mapping` module
+It seems that the `arcpy.mapping` module it is useful when you create only one map manually, using the GUI tool, and then by using `arcpy.mapping`, you can modify that map document programmatically.
+Therefore, you need to develop a first map manually for a G

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NDU5ODQzOF19
+eyJoaXN0b3J5IjpbNDc1Mzc0MTc0XX0=
 -->